 Raspberries are perhaps the most delicate fruit.
 This makes them a good choice for home growing and fresh picking.
 Just harvested raspberries quickly pass from ripe to overripe.
-It is difficult to find them just right at the market; they should be eaten within a day or two of picking, otherwise they should be frozen for later use.
+It is difficult to find them just right at the market; they should be eaten within a day or two of picking, otherwise, they should be frozen for later use.

 Raspberries come in a range of colors—red, black, purple, and yellow-gold.
 There are two types of raspberries when it comes to harvest time—summer harvest varieties and fall harvest varieties.
 If you plant some of both, you can extend the harvest for these sweet fruits.

-Best Climate and Site for Growing Raspberries
+Best Climate and Site to Grow Raspberries

 - Plant raspberries in full sun.
 Fruit yield will be reduced if raspberries are planted in partial sun or shade.
 (In very hot summer regions, you can plant raspberries where they get some afternoon shade.)